Skip to main content

 Description

-The aim of the project is to evaluate, demonstrate and implement the possibilities of utilizing supermarket refrigeration systems as sources for district heating networks.
-Different tasks examine the potential of recycling heat from refrigeration systems and use the demand side of flexibility to fulfill three sub-goals:
+The project aims to evaluate, demonstrate, and implement the possibility of utilizing supermarket refrigeration systems as sources for district heating networks.
+Different tasks examine the potential of recycling heat from refrigeration systems and use the demand side of flexibility to fulfil three sub-goals:

 1. Recycling heat from cooling operations for in-house use and export to district heating networks

 The sub-goal is to develop and demonstrate a best practice for recycling heat based on experience with already installed systems and extensive knowledge from project partners.
-This way, the newest knowledge from cooling, heating and legislative sources are combined and 10 to 15 feasibility studies are carried out to examine the potential.
+This way, the newest knowledge from cooling, heating, and legislative sources is combined, and 10 to 15 feasibility studies are carried out to examine the potential.

 2. Use of heat pump capacity in supermarkets for district heating production

 In Denmark 2684 supermarkets have an installed heat pump/cooling capacity of approximately 400 MW, however, only 30% of this capacity is used.
-The spare capacity has the potential as decentralized district heating production.
+The spare capacity has the potential to decentralize district heating production.

 3. Optimize power consumption through increased power market flexibility